Ketei/nexus-forge/README.md

 - [ ] **Discourse:** Import/Export CSV files for localization
 - [ ] **Github Wiki:** Rewrite the Wiki and include examples using screenshots/gifs

-_And maybe more!_
+_And more! ... maybe_

 #### Modding
-All core data APIs are exposed at runtime, allowing developers to easily implement post-export modding.
-A mod loader would automatically scan a defined directory and apply all changes.
+All core data APIs are exposed at runtime, allowing developers to easily implement modding.
+A mod loader would automatically scan a defined directory and apply all changes from mods.